michalpajtinka/nonsense_text_generator/README.md

 # Nonsense Text Generator

-python script generating meaningless (but still similar to real text) clusters of  letters
+Python script generating **meaningless** clusters of letters (usable as *LOREM IPSUM*).
+Syllable patterns usaed are very loosely inspired by slavic languages.
+Use -s flag to specify how many sentences should be generated (42 is the default number).

-Created for educational purposes.
-Runs in neverending loop, use CTRL+C terminal command to terminate the script.
+**Created for educational purposes!**